When the Lease Starts

 - Party Registration: Some leases require that tenants register parties in advance.
 Many leases are vague on what constitutes a party.
 If the lease does not specify the number of guests that equate to a party, be sure to ask.

-- State College Borough points violations: Leases tend to contain very strict provisions regarding violations that result in nuisance points for the property such as noise or trash violations.
+Cold weather: We live in an area where cold weather can be a real threat to the integrity of a building's water system.
+Landlords often include rules designed to prevent damage.
+These rules may include restrictions against opening windows at certain times, or requirements to maintain heat at a minimum level.
+Watch for provisions that are impossible for you to perform, such as providing daily inspections over winter break.- State College Borough points violations: Leases tend to contain very strict provisions regarding violations that result in nuisance points for the property such as noise or trash violations.
 Landlords in State College are particularly concerned about these violations because the points issued by the Borough attach to the property, putting the landlord's rental permit at risk.
 Check the lease to see how these are handled.
 If the landlord charges a fee for excessive noise, a single noise violation could easily cost you more than $1,000!
 You could be looking at a citation fine, a landlord fine, plus court costs and fees.

 - Pets: Because of the potential for property damage, landlords often levy significant fines for violations of no pet clauses.
 'No pets' means no animal can even cross the threshold, even if it is not your pet.
 Some no pet apartments allow small aquariums.
 If the lease is not clear, be sure to ask before moving your goldfish into your pad.